fastdatascience/drug_named_entity_recognition/README.md

 This is a lightweight Python library for finding drug names in a string, otherwise known as [named entity recognition (NER)](https://fastdatascience.com/named-entity-recognition/) and named entity linking.

-Please note this library finds only high confidence drugs and doesn't support misspellings at present.
+Please note this library finds only high confidence drugs.

+**New in version 2.0.0: we can support misspellings by using fuzzy matching!**

 It also only finds the English names of these drugs.
 Names in other languages are not supported.